The NISQ Complexity of Collision Finding: Preimage Search

-The proof proceeds as mentioned in the technical overview --- we will define a notion of quantum and classical progress to keep track of the success probability of the algorithm after each query.
+The above inequalities are optimal.
+The proof proceeds as mentioned in the technical overview; we will define a notion of quantum and classical progress to keep track of the success probability of the algorithm after each query.
 To formally define these measures, we now give a series of predicates that characterize whether the history or the database contains a zero preimage: